RubenFontes/introduction-to-c-programming/README.md

 # Introduction to C programming

 This project brings together a compilation of classes, pdf, algorithms and key answers for programs in C language.
-The material is part of the course content of Introduction to Programming and Laboratory of Introduction to Programming of the Computer Engineering course (UFPB)
+The material is part of the course content of Introduction to Programming and Laboratory of Introduction to Programming of the Computer Engineering course (UFPB).

 ## To compile